SindiSekkas/DIP392-TrackFlow/src/Main/README.md

    - Create new branch: `component/your-component-name`

 ### 2. Development
-1. Create your component in `src/Main/components`
+1. Create your component
 2. Test your component
-3. Make sure it works
+3. Make sure it works :)

 ### 3. Submit Changes
 1. In GitHub Desktop: